-Landlord Legal Expenses Insurance provides legal advice and covers for legal costs should a dispute relating to your property and tenant(s) arise, such as legal action and court proceedings, up to £100,000.
+Landlord legal expenses insurance provides legal advice and cover for legal costs should a dispute relating to your property and tenant(s) arise, such as legal action and court proceedings, up to £100,000.
 For example, you can benefit from having legal expenses insurance if a tenant damaged your property, if you need to evict your tenant(s), or if you wanted to seek unpaid rent.

 Landlord legal insurance cover is essential for landlords who want to keep control of their property at all times.
 Usually tenancies run smoothly and there is little cause for concern, however, when it does go wrong there can be lengthy and costly legal disputes.

 We appreciate that when you’re letting a property there needs to be a continuous income flow.
 If something jeopardises this income, action needs to be taken quickly.
 That’s why we have worked to develop Landlord Legal Expense cover; a product that covers the major legal issues a landlord could face and provides support, so situations are remedied quickly and efficiently.

 Our landlord advice hub is full of useful information to help landlords and property owners find the advice and products needed.